sos-berlin/js7-api-schemas/src/main/resources/raml/api/documentation/event/event200.md

 		* It contains the changed date in the "message" field
 * Alert ``Problem``: for each following event
 	* **ProblemEvent**
-		* but only in that browser window where the accesstoken of the event equals the window's accesstoken.
 		* It contains a message in the "message" field
+		* Use a red color as background-color
+	* **ProblemAsHintEvent**
+		* It contains a message in the "message" field
+		* Use a yellow color as background-color